M-Naveed-Ashraf/JavaScript_Practice/README.md

 # JavaScript_Practice
-just change the script source and try different js file to execute.
+just change the script source in index.html file and try different js file to execute.